Ashkhael/contacts-app/README.md

 Clone, in root folder run docker-compose up

 BACKEND
-A barebone laravel app using infyom for templating, with single database table.
+A barebone laravel app using infyom for templating, with three database tables - contacts, phones and contacts_phones junction table.
-API is for the simplicity sake not behind any auth currently, but would implement bearer auth with Sanctum

-For migrations and seeding run docker exec contacts_app_backend php artisan migrate --seed
+API is for the simplicity sake not behind any auth currently, (can be quickly implemented with Sanctum) For migrations and seeding run docker exec contacts_app_backend php artisan migrate --seed

 FRONTEND
-A simple Vuejs app
+A simple Vuejs contact management app using bootstrap for design and axios for fetching data, as well as Vue Router